NikhilTeja21/NikhilTeja26/README.md

 - Hi, I’m NikhilTeja
 - I’m Spellbinded in Programming
 - I’m Enlightening in Machine Learning
-- I’m looking to collaborate on Machine learning and AI
+- I’m looking to collaborate on Machine learning and Artificial Intelligence
 - How to reach me @nunenikhilteja@gmail.com

 <!---